Remote Node Tracking

 - Enable Telemetry: Collect sensor data from the repeater

-- Update Interval: 300-3600 seconds (default: 900)
+- Update Interval: Minimum 300 seconds (default: 7200 seconds / 2 hours)

 - Click Submit